-Included in machinery and equipment are financed vehicles used by the Company's North American sales employees.
-As of December 31, 2018 and 2017, the gross capitalized value of the leased vehicles was \$1.9 million and \$1.6 million and the related accumulated depreciation was \$1.1 million and \$0.7 million, respectively.
-Included in Property and equipment is construction in progress of \$0.4 million that is yet to be depreciated.
+Included in machinery and equipment are financed vehicles used by the Company's sales employees.
+As of December 31, 2019 and 2018, the gross capitalized value of the leased vehicles was \$2.0 million and \$1.9 million and the related accumulated depreciation was \$1.1 million and \$1.1 million, respectively.
+Included in Property and equipment as of December 31, 2019, is construction in progress of \$0.4 million that is yet to be depreciated.